Peruvian Shrimp Bowls

 • Add beans: Add extra protein and fiber with black beans, pinto beans, white beans, or chickpeas.

-• Make it less spicy: For those who don't like spice, leave the jalapenos out when making the cilantro mint sauce.
+• Make it less spicy: For those who don't like spice, leave the jalapenos out when making the aji verde.

 • Change the protein: If shrimp isn't your favorite, this will work with chicken, pork, steak, salmon, or another fish or seafood.
 It also works with tofu or tempeh.

-• Tropical twist: To add an additional layer of flavor, make coconut rice using canned coconut milk to replace some of the cooking liquid for the rice.
+• Tropical twist: To add a layer of flavor, make coconut rice using canned coconut milk to replace some of the cooking liquid for the rice.
 Add shredded coconut and a touch of sugar to bring out the sweetness of the coconut.

 Meal Prep Tips and Storage

-These shrimp bowls are a great option for meal prep since the shrimp, rice, and sauce can all be made in advance.
+These Peruvian shrimp bowls are an excellent option for meal prep since the shrimp, rice, and sauce can all be made in advance.
 The shrimp bowls keep well in the fridge for 3-4 days.
 The sauce will keep for up to 2 weeks.

 Make sure to let the shrimp and rice fully cool before packing them into individual containers.
-Then pack the sauce on the side along with any vegetables or herbs so that it can be added after heating up the bowls.
+Then, pack the sauce on the side along with any vegetables or herbs so that it can be added after heating the bowls.

 Frequently Asked Questions